WTy-2/spec/spec.md

 WTy2's type system is likely to be slightly unintuitive to programmers coming from other languages.
 It has been designed with a couple goals in mind:
 - Aim for there to be exactly one "best" way to design every abstraction.
 If there has to be multiple, the relative trade-offs for each should be obvious and small in number.
-- Have it be possible to ensure extremely strong compile-time guarantees in the vein of dependent types, but optionally.
+- Have it be possible to ensure extremely strong compile-time guarantees (dependent types), but optionally.
+It should be possible to start with a program that relies heavily on run-time assertions and bit-by-bit introduce more and more static checks without having to any major refactoring.
+- Possible to obtain really fast performance, without a runtime.
+WTy2 is designed to eventually be a capable systems programming language, meaning abstractions should ideally be close to zero-cost.
+WTy2 features linear types, unboxed types (including unboxed closures), and a novel approach to monomorphisation, where the compiler falls back on runtime dispatch (meaning no limitations with infinite types).

-WTy2's type system is in some ways actually closer to an OOP-based language like Java than it is to Haskell: it has subtyping, is strict and has mutability.
+In some ways, the WTy2's approach to types is actually closer to an OOP-based language like Java than it is to Haskell: it has subtyping, is strict and allows mutability.
 A short summary of differences between WTy2, Haskell and OOP languages is provided below.

 ### Differences from Haskell

 - Concrete "types" as they exist in Haskell cannot be written out explicitly.
-If they could, they would define the runtime value completely (there is a maximum of one inhabiting value for every WTy2 type).
+If they could, they would define the runtime value completely (there is a maximum of one inhabiting value for every WTy2 "type").
 - Types are instead written as constraints prefixed by some existential quantifier.
 Sometimes this quantifier can be elided because of surrounding context.
 - Constraints in WTy2 are similar to constraints in Haskell, but WTy2 is also extended with the concept of a "closed" constraint.
 Closed constraints can be used in more places and allow for pattern matching.
 - Like Haskell, constraints can imply other constraints, which with existential quantifiers, effectively allows for subtyping.
 Because constraints are so central to WTy2 programming, WTy2 also features variance with regards to these constraints, though the full extent of this feature is still being worked out.